docker-science/cookiecutter-docker-science/README.rst

 2. Generate project directory from template

-To generate project from the template, please run the following command.
+To generate project from the template, please run the following command on the parent directory of the repository.

-``cookiecutter ../cookiecutter-docker-science-alpha``
+``cookiecutter ./cookiecutter-docker-science-alpha``

 Then the cookiecutter command ask for several questions on generated project as follows.